18 May 2026

 If retirement is a few years down the road, it might be a good idea to think about how much you should put in your pension.
 Even putting aside a modest amount each month can provide additional financial security as you grow older.
 But planning for something that’s decades away can be overwhelming.
 Over a fifth (22%) of Gen Z respondents told us their lack of knowledge is a barrier in preparing for retirement.

-If you’re approaching retirement, try our Retirement Income Calculator to get an idea of how much your pension pot could get you.
+If you’re approaching retirement, try our retirement income calculator to get an idea of how much your pension pot could get you.
 And our pension pot tool will guide you through some key questions to think about when it comes to accessing your retirement savings.

 Research was carried out by Censuswide from 30 Oct – 01 Nov 2024.